PENGZhaoqing/CampusPortal/README.md

 ## Motivation

-UcasPortal ultizes [OAuth 2.0](https://oauth.net/2/) protocol to achieve the interactive communication within mulitple heterogeneous web apps, therefore, UcasPortal can act as the main login panel for campus users and web app developers who are going to conncet their apps with UcasPortal.
+CampusPortal ultizes [OAuth 2.0](https://oauth.net/2/) protocol to achieve the interactive communication within mulitple heterogeneous web apps, therefore, UcasPortal can act as the main login panel for campus users and web app developers who are going to conncet their apps with CampusPortal.

 * For the campus users, which means faculities and students, UcasPortal is a SSO (Single Sign-on) platform.
 Once campus users logined in UcasPortal, they could have access to all relative campus applications without providing other username and password.